Columbia FLI Partnership Library

 What is the First-Generation Low-Income Partnership student group?

-The First-generation, Low-Income Partnership is a recognized student club at Columbia University.
-The FLI Partnership Library is a collaboration between the student group and the Columbia Libraries.
+The First-Generation, Low-Income Partnership is a recognized student club at Columbia University.
+The FLI Partnership Library is a collaboration between the student group and the Columbia University Libraries.
 The group primarily builds community for students who identify as first-generation and/or low-income, actively creates and advertises resources needed by FLI students, and advocates for and implements institutional change with the help of administrators.
-To learn more, check out the group's Facebook page.
-If you have questions regarding food insecurity, joining the board, attending general body meetings, or other resources the FLI Partnership offers students, please contact them at firstname.lastname@example.org.
+To learn more, check out the group's Instagram account and the group's other resources.
+If you have questions regarding food insecurity, joining the board, attending general body meetings, or other resources the FLI Partnership offers students, please contact them at email@example.com.

 What is the Barnard FLI Partnership Library?